 One place to start is exploring any support available from public and private programs that could help with the expenses.

-"Programs can differ markedly, state by state," Ikeda cautions.
+"Programs can differ markedly, state by state," Reynolds cautions.
 "Since many parents live in different states than their adult children, you should look into possible assistance locally before making any moves and updating estate documents."

 Once you've decided you need to take action to help your parents, you may want to schedule time with your advisors at Wells Fargo Private Bank for help in assessing the current situation and potential wealth strategies to help you take the next step.